deva-2203/uiproject2/README.md

 - Clone the repository
 - Open the project in your preferred code editor
 - Launch the application using a local server
+- The site can be viewed directly through the vercel app link provided in the links